mano18myrtle/VISEM-Tracking---Collective-Behavior/README.md

       │
       │── data.yaml  # The YAML configuration file

+Note: Refer VISEM_Model_Training.ipynb for the Model Training using YOLOv11

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **Training the Model**

-Once the dataset is prepared, we can the train the model with a pretrained weight (I have used yolos.pt) In a notebook, run the below code, update the dataset location:
+Once the dataset is prepared, we can the train the model with a pretrained weight (I have used yolos.pt) Download the appropriate pretrained weight for your model.
+In a notebook, run the below code, update the dataset location:

       !yolo task=detect mode=train model=yolo11s.pt data={dataset.location}/data.yaml epochs=300 imgsz=640 plots=True

 Alter the parameters for your choice.
-Post the train completion, results would be logged to *runs/detect/train*
+Post the train completion, trained weights and the results would be logged to *runs/detect/train*

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **Validating the Model**